skip to main content

 ***We report this outcome twice: once for mothers (designated as the primary participant) and once for infants (designated as the secondary participant).
 We do this because the outcome is associated with costs and benefits for both mothers and infants, and the amount of the cost or benefit is different for mothers than it is for infants.

-Meta-analysis is a statistical method to combine the results from separate studies on a program, policy, or topic in order to estimate its effect on an outcome.
+Meta-analysis is a statistical method to combine the results from separate studies on a program, policy, or topic to estimate its effect on an outcome.
 WSIPP systematically evaluates all credible evaluations we can locate on each topic.
-The outcomes measured are the types of program impacts that were measured in the research literature (for example, crime or educational attainment).
+The outcomes measured are the program impacts measured in the research literature (for example, impacts on crime or educational attainment).
 Treatment N represents the total number of individuals or units in the treatment group across the included studies.

 An effect size (ES) is a standard metric that summarizes the degree to which a program or policy affects a measured outcome.
 If the effect size is positive, the outcome increases.
 If the effect size is negative, the outcome decreases.
-See Estimating Program Effects Using Effect Sizes for additional information.
+See Estimating Program Effects Using Effect Sizes for additional information on how we estimate effect sizes.

-WSIPP may also adjust the second ES measurement.
-Research shows the magnitude of some effect sizes decrease over time.
-For those effect sizes, we estimate outcome-based adjustments which we apply between the first time ES is estimated and the second time ES is estimated.
-We also report the unadjusted effect size to show the effect sizes before any adjustments have been made.
+Research shows the magnitude of effects may change over time.
+For those effect sizes, we estimate outcome-based adjustments, which we apply between the first time ES is estimated and the second time ES is estimated.
 More details about these adjustments can be found in our Technical Documentation.

 Meta-Analysis of Program Effects

-Outcomes measured Treatment age Primary or secondary participant No. of effect sizes Treatment N Adjusted effect sizes(ES) and standard errors(SE) used in the benefit - cost analysis Unadjusted effect size (random effects model)
+Outcomes measured Treatment age Primary or secondary participant No. of effect sizes Treatment N Effect sizes (ES) and standard errors (SE) used in the benefit-cost analysis Unadjusted effect size (random effects model)

 First time ES is estimated Second time ES is estimated